oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 I have never seen such a problem, I try to do TDD describing behavior in the unit tests.
 Here you have a naming conversion between TDD and BDD:

-Test Driven Development            Behavioral Driven Development
+Test Driven Development        ->    Behavioral Driven Development

-Arrange                            Given
+Arrange ->                            Given

-Act                                When
+Act       ->                         When

-Assert                             Then
+Assert      ->                       Then

-So basically they are the same things with different names.
-In our example we followed a more TDD approach by using MSpec tests.
-Let me show you how those tests are translated using MSTests, with a more pure TDD approach:
+So basically they are the same thing with different names.
+In our example we followed a more BDD approach by using MSpec tests.
+Let me show you how those tests are translated using MSTests, with a more pure TDD approach, and you can compare the two of them.

 Microsoft Tests: